U-571 (film): Technical inaccuracies

+As in most films, the audible sonar "ping" is not accurate, and is introduced for the audience's benefit.
+The sound of WW2 German Gruppenhorchgerät system was more complex, whilst the more advanced ASDIC system used by the British Navy used frequencies outside the range of human hearing.

 The Kriegsmarine destroyers rarely ventured out into the open Atlantic Ocean, but usually stayed in European coastal waters.
 During the destroyer's depth charge attack more than eighty depth charges are detonated in the film, despite the fact that they rarely carried more than thirty.